MarioVquero/marios-website/README.md

-#My Personal Website
+# My Personal Website

-Created a small free site holding some of my projects as I can't currently host anything nicer
+Created a small free site holding some of my projects as I can't currently host anything bigger

 However the more advanced portfolio is still being worked on and I will record a Demo in order to show it off properly